KAR-NG/Dirty-Data-Challenge-/cleaning.md

     ## 17 clemson sprint  NA  NA    NA
     ## 18 clemson sprint  NA  NA    NA

-Additionally, all level have 4 levels and only sprint has 6 levels.
-It is obvious that 17 and 18 are errors and should be removed.
+Additionally, all levels of “gen” have 4 replicates and only “sprint” has 6 replicates.
+It is obvious that row 17 and 18 are errors and should be removed.

 ``` r
 t1 %>% group_by(gen) %>% summarise(count = n())